frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 We try to do things with greater rectitude of intention, for the love of God.
 The consolation of our Father, of the Grandmother, and of Aunt Carmen, must have come to a large extent from dreaming of the future, of what they were going to see, not maybe on this earth, but from heaven---the incredible fruits of all their work, of all their efforts, multiplied a thousandfold all over the world in so many homes---homes of supernumeraries, homes of associates, so that that spirit of Opus Dei could breathe there in all those places.

-Our Father said each of our homes is like a corner of the house of Nazareth.
+Our Father said each of our homes is "like a corner of the house of Nazareth."
 Those words must have brought great joy to Aunt Carmen and the Grandmother.

 She\'s a very logical person to whom we can entrust our own mothers and our own sisters, every person in our blood family---she must have a special eye for them.
 She knows what it is to be a grandmother or a sister of a person of the Work.
 She has the inside track there also.